jduffey/roulette-react/README.md

 ## Notes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [json-server](https://github.com/typicode/json-server).
+Development is underway to replace json-server with a local Ethereum node run by [Hardhat](https://hardhat.org/).

 ## Hardhat Spike